pcompassion/open-investing-doc/content/finance/2023-10-21-black-scholes.md

 \\[ u\_{t} = u\_{ss} \\]

 Amazing.. so why there's a connection from t to S? ..
+I suspect it has to do with our modeling that relates our stock price as random walk, and..

+.. skipped ..

 We solve the quation and arrives at the closed form solution